dashpradeep99/docker-complete-tutorial/0-setup.md

 4. Follow the AWS instructions for your operating system to setup the key.

 	* <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html" target="_blank">Connecting from Windows with PuTTy</a>
+		*NOTE*: You can skip the step "Converting Your Private Key Using PuTTYgen".
+The PPK file attached to your email is in the right format for PuTTy.
+	&nbsp;
 	* <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html" target="_blank">Connecting from Linux or Mac with SSH</a>

 5. Connect to each instance in turn to confirm your credentials.